connectsolutions/best-practices/html-css-sass/html-css-sass.md

 <a id="capitalization"></a>
 ## Capitalization
 * All code should be lowercase.
-This applies to HTML element names, attributes, attribute values, CSS selectors, properties, and property values (as much as possible).
+This applies to HTML element names, attributes, attribute values, CSS selectors, CSS class names, properties, and property values (as much as possible).
 * Exceptions:
  * HTML property values may be mixed case, e.g. <i>&lt;div title="Welcome to Coso"></i>
- * The ID attribute of an HTML element may be lowerCamelCase, e.g. <i>&lt;div id="pageTitle"></i>
+ * The ID attribute of an HTML element should be lowerCamelCase, e.g. <i>&lt;div id="pageTitle"></i>, because this is used for JavaScript only, where camelCase is the rule.

 <a id="commenting"></a>
 ## Commenting